USS AFDM-2

-USS AFDM-2, (former YFD-4), is an medium auxiliary floating drydock built in Mobile, Alabama by the Alabama Drydock and Shipbuilding Company for the U.S. Navy.
+USS AFDM-2, (former YFD-4), is an medium auxiliary floating drydock built in Mobile, Alabama, by the Alabama Drydock and Shipbuilding Company for the United States Navy.
 Originally named USS YFD-4, Yard Floating Dock-4, she operated by Todd Shipyards at New Orleans, Louisiana for the repair of US ships during World War II.
 YFD-4 was renamed an Auxiliary Floating Dock Medium AFDM-2 in 1945 after the war.

 Design

 AFDM-2 was 37 ft tall, 116 ft wide, length of 614 ft (all three section connected), and has a displacement of 6,360 tons.
 AFDM-2 could lift capacity 9,000 tons and had two service cranes to lift material and parts for removing damage parts and the installation of new parts.
 The floating drydock can repair ships up to a beam of 90 ft, as she is 90 feet wide between the wing walls.
 Ballast pontoons tanks are flooded with water to submerge or pumped dry to raise the ship.
 Submerged she can load a ship with a draft up to 20 ft.